The events on this page occurred in Madison Wisconsin, USA (43 5'88'' N, 89 39'64'' E)

 The naive runners ready to face endless snow

 The motor coach abandoned the runners in a small park for us to make it back under our own power.
-The start was unceremonious as the ragtag band of runners headed down an access road towards the Heritage Trail [External Link], which would lead us to finish line twenty-two or so miles later at a bar in Durango.
+The start was unceremonious as the ragtag band of runners headed down an access road towards the Heritage Trail, which would lead us to finish line twenty-two or so miles later at a bar in Durango.
 The first quarter mile was fine, with a cleared road providing an adequate surface on which to run.
 We soon, however, encountered the actual trail, which was not plowed.
-The prior night's snow left six to either inches of a white hindrance to slug through.
+The prior night’s snow left six to either inches of a white hindrance to slug through.
 Somehow I was upfront too, so I had the honor of breaking trail.

 The snow was relentless and deep.
 Throughout the entire race, only a couple hundred feet were clear.
 For the first ten miles I broke through virgin powder deeper than my ankles.
 The snow made an otherwise enjoyable run grueling work and a long day even longer.
 For the last half of the race, we neared enough to civilization that snowmobiles had packed the trail.
 This seeming blessing was actually no help at all, as we still slipped and skidded with every footstep in the snowmobiles' paths.
 It was really no easier or faster to run on than undisturbed snow.

-The race director had mentioned a detour around parts of the trail that had been destroyed by the floods [External Link].
+The race director had mentioned a detour around parts of the trail that had been destroyed by the floods.
 I failed to note at which mile marker this diversion actually was though.
 With this oversight I somehow missed the turn and continued along towards the devastated sections.
 Upon scampering through large washouts and two destroyed bridges, my deductive reasoning (and navigation skills) finally concluded that I was probably in the wrong place.
 But I had gone too far to turn back, knew I would not get lost on the trail, and was too stubborn, so I just made my way through the destruction.
 The missing bridges were the most interesting, since although the rivers were frozen, I was not entirely confident in the ice’s thinness.
 I did not get wet at least, but crossing those streams was not the smartest thing to do.
 To make matters worse, I was still in the lead so a couple racers followed my treacherous path.
 They all got through fine, but my misguided way actually took longer than staying on the official course.

 Watch a video of the race